marwolaethblack/pacientsky/README.md

 # Pacientsky
 To run this app locally, simply run `npm run setup`.
-This will run :
+This will run in order:
   1. `npm install` to install dependencies.
   2. `npm run build` to build a production ready build.
-  3. `npm run populate` to populate the sqlite3 databse with 250 000 rows of patients (this takes a minute grab a coffee !).
+  3. `npm run populate` to populate the sqlite3 database with 500 rows of patients.
   4. `npm run server` to start the server at localhost:3110.

 Alternatively you can run each of those scripts, in order, yourself.
+After `npm run setup` was run once, only run `npm run server` is needed to start the server.

+To populate the database with 250 000 patient records simply run `npm run populate 50000` (this takes a while)

 ## Assignment goals: